mbocquet/unattended-upgrades/UPGRADE.md

 When upgrade is successful :

 * Merge new config files if needed (<a href="https://wiki.sekoya.org/#!apt.md#Configuration_files_handling" target="new">https://wiki.sekoya.org/#!apt.md#Configuration_files_handling</a>)
-* Revert to your default MinimalSteps value if applicable by running the playbook again `./playbooks/unattended-upgrades.yml`
+* Revert to your default MinimalSteps value if applicable by running the playbook again without extra var "uu_minimal_steps".

+`./playbooks/unattended-upgrades.yml`

 You're done !